Update on LNG Industry Development

 New project development also comes with changing operating strategies around the world.
 “What we’re seeing now is the producers trying to grow the market and get more customers, diversify their customer base”, commented KBR’s Dylan Perry.
 “In terms of the supply chain, instead of just big cargoes, it’s splitting up into lots of different, smaller ways”, he explained.

 Indeed, the small-scale LNG market, especially in Europe, is projected to reach the highest demand levels in the coming years.
 The report from Energias Market Research states that the European small-scale LNG demand will grow from 1,902.60 million Euros in 2020 to 5,818.75 million Euros by 2030.

 Mr Perry attributes it to the growing popularity of bunkering fuel and heavy haulage transportation in Europe and other places.
 Looking to the future of the LNG industry, he predicts that “we’ll see a lot more diversity”, using the example of plans to ship LNG in ISO containers.

 As the market, whether it be small or large-scale, goes from strength to strength around the world, there will be a lot more progress made with LNG industry development, bringing more challenges.
 How to overcome them and take advantage of the LNG boom?
-Get the answers from industry thought-leaders at the 3rd Annual LNG USA Summit in Houston on February 26-27.
+Get the answers from industry thought-leaders at the 2nd Gas & LNG Middle East Summit in Oman on 2-3 December.